 You need to know your audience, including demographics, interests, problem-solution, and the whole nine yards.
 You need to know their behavior and how you can help them.
 The more you know about your audience, the higher chance of offering something that they want.

 When you have figured out your audience, you need to capture their attention by having them give you their email address.

 A lead magnet can be a PDF guide that offers a helpful solution to your ideal audience.
 It should easily be downloadable after the subscriber gives you their email address.

-That’s why you should put effort and think carefully about a lead magnet you want to create.
+You should put effort and think carefully about a lead magnet you want to create.
 For instance, if you have an online food business, you can create a lead magnet on the benefits of ordering meals online instead of going to the store.

-There are a lot of lead magnet ideas, you have to figure out what your audience is looking for so you can add subscribers to your email list.
+There are a lot of lead magnet ideas; you have to figure out what your audience is looking for so you can add subscribers to your email list.